 The simulated atmospheric temperature and circulation were also diagnosed.
-The model simulates well the observed position of the tropical tropopause, the tropospheric temperature gradients in the middle latitudes, and the subtropical jet streams.
-In the stratosphere the observed distributions of pole-to-pole temperature gradient in JJA and DJF are captured, and the polar-night jet in the Southern Hemisphere has its observed strength and position.
-The model also captured the location and phase of the observed semiannual oscillation near the stratopause.
-Stratospheric sudden warmings were also simulated in the northern middle stratosphere.
+The model simulates well the observed position of the tropical tropopause, the tropospheric temperature gradients in the middle latitudes and the subtropical jet streams.
+In the stratosphere, the observed distributions of pole-to-pole temperature gradient in JJA and DJF are captured, and the polar-night jet in the Southern Hemisphere has its observed strength and position.
+The model also captured the location and phase of the observed semi-annual oscillation near the stratopause.
+Stratospheric sudden warmings were also simulated in the northern-middle stratosphere.
 However, a number of deficiencies exist.
 The model has a colder-than-observed lower polar stratosphere.
-In SON and DJF the model is ~ 5°-15°C warmer than observed in the middle and upper polar stratosphere of the Northern Hemisphere.
-In MAM and JJA the model is ~ 5°-20°C warmer than observed in the southern upper polar stratosphere.
+In SON and DJF, the model is about 6°C to 10°C warmer than observed in the middle and upper polar stratosphere of the Northern Hemisphere.
+In MAM and JJA, the model is about 6°C to 15°C warmer than observed in the southern upper polar stratosphere.
 The simulated northern polar-night jet is too weak compared to observations and the jet core is shifted equatorward.
 The simulated southern polar vortex is also a little weaker than observed.
 The warm bias and the weak polar vortex in the Northern Hemisphere have not been observed in most other GCMs, which usually simulate systematic cold biases and over-intensified polar vortexes.
-Sensitivity studies in section 2.2.5 indicate that the warm bias in the 24-L ST-GCM is related to the use of the Palmer orographic GWD parameterization.
+Sensitivity studies in Section 2 indicate that the warm bias in the 24-layer ST-GCM is related to the use of the GWD parameterization.

-The analysis of the residual circulation indicates that the model simulates reasonably well the observed two-cell Brewer-Dobson circulation in the stratosphere and its reversal between the two solstice seasons.
-The model generates easterly forcing by the model-resolved eddies in the middle to upper stratosphere in winter hemispheres, comparable to those simulated by mesospheric GCMs.
+The analysis of residual circulation indicates that the model simulates reasonably well the observed two-cell Brewer-Dobson circulation in the stratosphere and its reversal between the two solstice seasons.
+The model generates easterly forcing by the model-resolved eddies in the middle to upper stratosphere in winter hemispheres, comparable to those simulated by other mesospheric GCMs.
 However, the forcing in the lower stratosphere is too strong.